 Buy Discounted Gift Cards

 No matter where you plan on doing your shopping, make sure you buy discounted gift cards ahead of time.
-Raise and CardPool are both great opportunities to save as much as 20% on a gift card, but it could be much less depending upon the retailer you choose.
+Raise is a great opportunity to save as much as 20% on a gift card, but it could be much less depending upon the retailer you choose.
 Usually, the higher it is in demand, like Amazon, the less you will save.
 However, saving is almost always possible.
 If you know you’re going to make a purchase in the future for almost anything, I always encourage you to at least plan in advance to save as discounted gift cards are a no brainer.

 Watch the Weekly Ad Date